Windscribe VPN review: A superb free option

 Pricing might not go as low as some, but then this does have that free option.
 What's also nice to see is a bespoke option where you can build you own bundle and spend exactly what you want to get what you need.

-From the competition, at the lower end you've got Surfshark at $2.49 a month for its two-year plan and CyberGhost for $2.25 a month when you commit to three years.
+From the competition, at the lower end you've got Surfshark at $2.49/AU$3.19 a month for its two-year plan and CyberGhost for $2.25/AU$3.11 a month when you commit to three years.

 The free trial is limited to 15GB of data per month which makes it alright for a high-res movie or two a month, or a few show episodes streamed in 4K.
 But it's likely more for those wanting to browse the internet, check emails and use maps, perhaps while in another country.